A nearly Blackwell-optimal policy gradient method: Experimental setup

 \subsection{Policy parameterization}

 In order to visualize the parameter space in 2D plane, we limit the number of policy parameters to two.
 That is, $\vecb{\theta} \in \Theta = \real{2}$, where $\vecb{\theta} = [\theta_0, \theta_1]^\intercal$.
-It turns out that this parameterization contains randomized stationary policies that are very close to the nBw-optimal policy for the environments explained in \appref{app:env}.
+It turns out that this parameterization contains randomized stationary policies that are very close to the nBw-optimal policy for our target environments (\secref{sec:env_nbpwg}).